cakephp/docs/en/tutorials-and-examples/cms/authorization.rst

 .. code-block:: bash

     bin/cake bake policy --type entity Article

+    and

+    bin/cake bake policy --type table Articles   (from cakephp v2 book) (There is no information in this tutorial on what to do with it.
+I searched on google and cake v2 information to find some help to move on.
+Could anyone complement this?
+I don't know how to do it.)

 This will generate an empty policy class for our ``Article`` entity.
 You can find the generated policy in **src/Policy/ArticlePolicy.php**.
 Next update the